Team AckoFeb 7, 2023

-A booster to your health insurance policy in the form of a top-up and super top-up health insurance plan comes to your rescue when the sum insured amount is comparatively low.
-Both these plans increase the sum insured over and above your primary health insurance plan.
-But, how are the top-up and super top-up health insurance different?
+Top-up and Super Top-up plans are like boosters to your health insurance coverage.
+They come to your rescue when the primary policy’s sum insured amount is comparatively low.
+Their biggest advantage is that both these plans increase the sum insured over and above your primary health insurance plan.
+But how are the Top-up and Super Top-up health insurance different?
 Read on to find out.

-Super top-up plan: This top-up plan provides additional insurance coverage after the medical costs exceed the threshold limit.
-While the top-up plan considers the threshold limit/deductible for every claim, the super top-up plan considers all the claims put together in a policy period.
+Super Top-up plan: After the medical costs exceed the threshold limit, this top-up plan provides additional insurance coverage.
+While the Top-up plan considers the threshold limit/deductible for every claim, the Super Top-up plan considers all the claims put together in a policy period.

 In both plans, if the illness relapses within 45 days of discharge from the hospital, it is usually considered a single illness.
 However, if the illness relapses after 45 days from discharge, it is generally considered a fresh illness.

 Both plans provide financial support when the medical costs surpass the sum insured limit.
 While their main goal is to provide additional financial security, they differ in terms of coverage.
 In other words, a Top-up health insurance plan will provide financial support for medical costs when your claim crosses the threshold limit.
 In contrast, a Super Top-up health insurance plan will provide for medical expenses when one or more claims (during the policy period), put together, crosses the threshold limit.
 Here is an example of the differences between Top-up and Super Top-up in health insurance.
 Note that the sum insured of the base plan is Rs.
 5 lakhs, and the deductible on both plans is Rs.
 3 lakhs.

 |Sum insured||Rs.
 5 lakhs||Rs.
 5 lakhs||Rs.
 5 lakhs||Rs.
 15 lakhs|

 |1st claim of the year is Rs.
 8 lakhs|